The Steps and Stages of a Divorce Trial in Tennessee

 - Transferring possession of property as directed by the court or agreement of the parties

 Going to trial may be a necessary step in your divorce.
-You want an experienced Knoxville divorce lawyer by your side to ensure that your best interests are represented.
-At LaFevor & Slaughter, we have the skills, experience and resources you want on your side.
-Please call 865.272.4454 or fill out our convenient contact form to schedule a consultation with one of our accomplished Knoxville divorce attorneys.
+If it is, you want an experienced Knoxville divorce lawyer by your side to represent your best interests.
+At LaFevor & Slaughter, we have the skills, experience and resources you want (and need) on your side.
+To schedule a consultation with one of our attorneys, call us at (865) 637-6258 or fill out our contact form today.